Wologman/Python_Notes/Efficient Python Principles.md

 >>> [1, 2, 3, 4, 5]
 ```
-Note that we hav passed a reference to the function, not an instance of the function.
+Note that we have passed a reference to the function, not an instance of the function.
 Map can also be applied to a lamda function.
 So now we have a way to apply a function to a list of elements without writing a for loop.
 ```python
 nums = [1, 2, 3, 4, 5]
 sqrd_numbs = map(lamda x: x**2, nums)